 The Legion of Thirteen at Liberty Common School is a special recognition given to students who have attended the school for thirteen consecutive years.
-This induction ceremony takes place annually on January 10th.
 The name "Legion of Thirteen" is inspired by the Thirteenth Legion, one of the Roman legions commanded by General Julius Caesar during the first Century BC.

 During this time, the Roman Senate imposed restrictions on its generals, preventing them from entering Rome while armed.
 Julius Caesar, who had gained popularity and recognition as a great battlefield hero, fell out of favor with the Senate and was effectively banished from Rome.
 Faced with the decision of whether to wage a civil war against the Roman Republic, Caesar made a momentous choice on January 10th, 49 BC.
 He crossed the Rubicon, a river marking the northern boundary of Rome, thus committing himself and his Thirteenth Legion to an act of defiance and armed insurrection against the Republic.